 A hearing was held before the Division of Labor and Management on July 13 and 14, 1999.

-Claimant alleges that a second injury was to his left knee when he stepped into a hole while he was ascending a hill
+The Claimant alleges that a second injury affected his left knee when he stepped into a hole while he was ascending a hill.

-Claimant alleges that the incident caused him to be unable to work as a crane operator and that retraining is necessary and that he would be willing to accept a desk job.
+The Claimant alleged that the incident caused him to be unable to work as a crane operator, and that retraining is necessary, and he would be willing to accept a desk job.

-Employer/Insurer offered videotape and photographic surveillance of various activities engaged in by the Claimant over the years.
-The tapes show the Claimant engaging in a variety of physical activities, including squatting, jumping and jogging up and down stairs.
-The evidence demonstrates that the injury does not bear a casual relationship to the Claimant’s subsequent disability and claim for retraining.
+The Employer/Insurer offered videotape and photographic surveillance of various activities engaged in by the Claimant over the years.
+The tapes show the Claimant engaging in a variety of physical activities, including squatting, jumping, and jogging up and down stairs.
+The evidence demonstrates that the injury does not bear a relationship to the Claimant’s subsequent disability and claim for retraining.

-The Claimant stated that he sustained an injury while lifting a plank and that he now has severe and debilitating pan pain in his back and hip and that he must lie down periodically to alleviate the pain and that he cannot work.
+The Claimant stated that he sustained an injury while lifting a plank, and that he now has severe and debilitating pain in his back and hip.
+In addition, the Claimant stated he must lie down periodically to alleviate the pain, and he cannot work.